-North London Waste Authority (NLWA) has this month launched a new trial service at one of its reuse and recycling centres to offer a place for residents to deposit unwanted DIY materials.
+North London Waste Authority (NLWA) has launched a new trial service at two of its reuse and recycling centres to offer a place for residents to deposit unwanted DIY materials.
 Items like handfuls of bricks, left over slabs, odd tiles or that extra bit of timber from home improvement projects are now available for other local residents to take for free to help them finish their projects.

 The scheme could save tonnes of DIY material each year from going to waste, as well as helping residents save money, particularly important during the current cost of living crisis.

-This new offer will complement the existing Community Repaint scheme, also available at the majority of north London reuse and recycling centres, which enables residents to drop off and collect leftover paint.
+This new offer will complement the existing Community Repaint scheme also available at the majority of north London reuse and recycling centres, which enables residents to drop off and collect leftover paint.
 NLWA also puts aside other reusable items brought to its recycling centres, such as furniture, toys and homewares to sell at its ReUse Shop in Chingford.

 NLWA Chair Cllr Clyde Loakes said: “The availability of free, usable DIY materials will keep items in use for as long as possible before they reach the end of their life.
 This is the circular economy in action and just one more way that we’re helping residents to reduce their waste and save money.